 Compassion Over Killing’s brave investigators shine a light on the cruelties kept hidden behind the closed doors of animal agribusiness.
+Though government records and news stories sometimes provide glimpses into those realities, investigations are our main avenue to learn the truth.
 COK investigations have resulted in animal cruelty charges, groundbreaking lawsuits, and even slaughterhouse shutdowns.
-To give you an idea of what our investigators experience, we’re publishing a series of blogs by former COK investigators.
 To stand with our investigators and help keep their cameras rolling, please donate here.

 During the early hours of the morning on September 10, a pig tried to escape from a slaughterhouse.
 When a worker failed to properly stun — or render unconscious — the pig with a captive bolt pistol to the head, the pig stood up, panicked, jumped over a 3-foot high rail surrounding the stunning area, and escaped outside into a field.
 The Massachusetts facility aptly named Blood Farm, received a suspension from the USDA for violating the Humane Methods of Slaughter Act.